Robson/Yogscast-YouTube-Statistics/README.md

 ## Explanation
 An interactive webpage for exploring the YouTube statistics for the <a href="https://www.youtube.com/channel/UCH-_hzb2ILSCo9ftVSnrCIQ">Yogscast channel</a>.
 Includes all videos from 2020.

+YouTube removed the dislike statistic, which was a fundamental part of this project, so consequently this is no longer updated.

 ## Live Version

 https://robson.plus/yogscast-youtube-statistics/